RSE-Sheffield/RSE-Sheffield.github.io/pages/community/coc.md

 # Alternative Contact Points

-If you would prefer other ways to contact us, an email to `rse@sheffield.ac.uk` will be seen by the RSE Sheffield management team.
+If you would prefer other ways to contact us, an email to `rse-coc-group@sheffield.ac.uk` will be seen by the RSE Sheffield Code of Conduct team.
 If you are uncomfortable reporting to the team, incidents can also be reported by email to any of the team:

-  * Director of RSE Sheffield: [Paul Richmond](mailto:p.richmond@sheffield.ac.uk)
-  * Senior Research Software Engineer : [Will Furnass](mailto:w.furnass@sheffield.ac.uk)
+  * Will Furnass: `w.furnass@sheffield.ac.uk`
+  * Paul Richmond: `p.richmond@sheffield.ac.uk`
+  * David Wilby: `d.wilby@sheffield.ac.uk`

 Any particular event may also list one or more additional event-specific contacts for Code of Conduct issues.

 # Update Logs

+  * 2021-04-06 Revise contact list
-  - 2021-01-05 Initial version
+  * 2021-01-05 Initial version

-# About this document
+# Acknowledgements

 This document is adapted from [The ARCHER Training Code of Conduct](http://www.archer.ac.uk/training/code-of-conduct/index.php), which in turn was adapted from [The Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html),